SciML/FiniteVolumeMethod.jl/docs/src/wyos/diffusion_equations.md

 ````

 Now that we have the parts for handling the main flux contributions, we need to consider
 the boundary conditions.
-Note that in the code above we have alredy taken not to update
+Note that in the code above we have already taken not to update
 $\vb A$ or $\vb b$ if there a boundary condition at the associated node, so we do not
 need to worry about e.g. zeroing out rows of $\vb A$ for a node with a boundary condition.